-Most companies are reasonable and keen to see their customers satisfied.
-However, if you have a problem and contacting the trader doesn’t work, call 13 32 20 or visit your local Fair Trading Centre to find out your options.
+If you have a problem and can’t solve it with the business, call us 13 32 20 or visit your local Fair Trading Centre to find out your options.

-To stop a particular company sending you unsolicited mail, write and ask them to remove you from their list.
-If you prefer not to have any personalised direct mail sent to you at all, contact the Australian Direct Marketing Association (ADMA) on 9277 5400.
-They will add your name to a database of deletions that is distributed to their members on a regular basis.
+To stop a company sending you unsolicited mail, write and ask them to remove you from their list.
+If you’d prefer not to have any personalised direct mail sent to you at all, contact the Australian Direct Marketing Association (ADMA) on 9277 5400.
+They will add your name to a database that is distributed to their members on a regular basis.